 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Personalized channel management strategies are crucial to meeting customer expectations.
 Since providing multiple channels is now an industry standard, a true differentiator is the effective integration of different cross-channel interactions into one smooth conversation.
-Customers expect the same seamless experience with brands as they enjoy in their private lives, and contact center directors’ channel strategies must reflect that reality.
+Customers expect the same seamless experience with brands that they enjoy in their private lives, and contact center channel strategies must reflect that reality.

 We are all channel-less in our private lives.
 A son emails his mother birthday greetings, she replies by phone, and when she asks for the latest photos of his family, he follows up via social media.
-The channels are not important; the developing conversation is what matters.
+The channels are not important; the development of the conversation is what matters.
 Channel-less communication occurs when multiple communication channels are linked into one smooth conversation, making the channels used irrelevant.
 It’s about centering the message, not the medium.
 To customers, the channels they’re communicating on are immaterial; their issues are what matter.
 The more customer-centric your channel strategy, the more important it becomes to link your channels together into one seamless experience.

 Channel-less CX removes one of the most frustrating pain points for customers: the need to repeat oneself.
-In a study by UMB, 75% of consumers stated that they hate repeating themselves to agents; in fact, it was their number one customer service complaint (the runner up was also telling – 73% complained about a lack of coordination between departments or cooperating companies.)
-A channel strategy that requires constant reiteration defeats the purpose of hosting multiple channels – what good is a chatbot if the customer has to start over with an agent?
+In a study by UMB, 75% of consumers stated that they hate repeating themselves to agents; in fact, it was their number one customer service complaint (the runner-up was also telling – 73% complained about a lack of coordination between departments or cooperating companies.)
+A channel strategy that requires constant reiteration defeats the purpose of hosting multiple channels.
+What good is a chatbot if the customer has to start over with an agent?

 When customers contact a company, their expectations are influenced by many factors.
-Not only do people notice the differences in service between similar companies, but 62% of customers say experiences in one sector influence their expectations of entirely different industries.
+Not only do people notice the differences in service between similar companies, but Salesforce reports that 62% of customers say experiences in one sector influence their expectations of entirely different industries.
 The best CX your customers have experienced anywhere serves as their benchmark for your service.
 Customers also transfer their expectations from their personal lives.
 People have become accustomed to channel-less conversations with family and friends, and when that’s not possible with a company they feel disappointed with the experience.
 That dissatisfaction may be magnified by two additional recent developments.

 More customers are using more channels with higher expectations, and when something goes wrong, they’re increasingly likely to take it personally.
 But while a poorly designed channel strategy is a liability, a well-managed channel strategy provides valuable opportunities to connect with customers.
 It saves customers time, removes hassles and pain points and shows them that their priorities come first.
 Channel-less is effective because it looks at CX from the customer’s perspective.
 And for the customer, the experience is what matters.